chipsalliance/firrtl-spec/spec.md

 RWProbe<UInt<8>, A.B>
 ```

-Probes are generally lowered to hierarchical expressions in Verilog.
+Probes are generally lowered to hierarchical names in Verilog.
 For details, see the FIRRTL ABI Specification.

 ## Property Types